The pun of how laughing gas is no laughing matter is pretty worn out; however, it gets the point across quickly.

 What I don’t get is that there are underlying causes of increased anxiety and stress which can be relieved by:

-This is what I teach in all my conferences, webinars, podcasts, radio shows, interviews, articles and in conversations.
+This is what I teach in all my online courses, webinars, podcasts, radio shows, interviews, articles and in conversations.

 My goal is to teach you, physicians and the public – and mainstream media – that there are SAFE EFFECTIVE PROVEN alternatives to things like nitrous oxide.